 I enjoy writing about a wide variety of topics that draw upon my decades of life experiences.
 I hope you enjoy reading my articles.

-Ever since YouTube changed its policy to require more than one thousand subscribers to qualify to earn money from a YouTube channel people have sought alternatives video sharing sites that have less restrictive policies.
+Ever since YouTube changed its policy to require more than 1000 subscribers to qualify to earn money from a YouTube channel, people have sought alternatives video sharing sites that have less restrictive policies.
 The reality is that there are many sites that allow people to share videos online and earn money in various ways, including advertisements that appear as part of the video viewing experience.
 Some alternative video sharing sites provide other ways to make money from video views, beyond the traditional advertising revenue sharing model.

 Alternatives to YouTube have much lower thresholds regarding the number of subscribers needed to monetize videos.
 Some allow contributors to start making money right away, once a contributor's account has been approved, while others have their own thresholds based on other criteria besides subscribers.

-Leading YouTube Competitors For Uploading Videos To Make Money
+Leading YouTube Competitors For Uploading Videos to Make Money

-Alternatives To YouTube That Allow You To Monetize Your Videos
+Alternatives to YouTube That Allow You to Monetize Your Videos

-DailyMotion Is The Most Similar Video Sharing Site To YouTube
+DailyMotion Is the Most Similar Video Sharing Site to YouTube

 Dailymotion is a popular video sharing site that is quite similar to YouTube as far as look, feel, and content.
 If you are looking for a place to post videos online that has similar content as YouTube, Dailymotion is the place you want to be.
 With monthly views of over 100 million and growing, the video sharing site is quite popular and is capable of generating organic video views and earnings.
-Signing up is easy, and they start paying right way on earnings from advertisements that appear with your videos, as soon as you qualify for their advertising program.
-Once you have enabled monetization you will automatically start earning revenue from your uploaded videos.
+Signing up is easy, and they start paying right way on earnings from advertisements that appear with your videos as soon as you qualify for their advertising program.
+Once you have enabled monetization, you will automatically start earning revenue from your uploaded videos.

 Videos that run on Dailymotion include advertisements that can appear before, during, or after a video is viewed.
 The site is free to use and has many of the analytical bells and whistles that YouTube channel operators have become accustomed to using to analyze their viewer's habits.